Dynamic Glucose Management: Thriving With CGM

 In our audit of the first hundred educated, the strongest drivers of high time in range were: short bursts of activity to correct highs, adjusting pre-meal insulin timing based on glucose and arrows, and preventing lows with glucose (not sugar).

-The next steps are to work through the pillars in order:
+The next step is to work through the pillars in order.
+Don’t jump ahead.
+Put the reps in.

 Leave a Reply